Craig Reedie

-Sir Craig Collins Reedie (born 6 May 1941) is a Scottish sports administrator, noteworthy as the former president of the World Anti-Doping Agency, a former chairman of the British Olympic Association (1992–2005) and a vice-president of, and a serving representative on, the International Olympic Committee.
+Sir Craig Collins Reedie (6 May 1941 – 5 April 2026) was a British sports administrator, noteworthy for his tenure as the president of the World Anti-Doping Agency, a onetime chairman of the British Olympic Association (1992–2005) and a vice-president of, and a serving representative on, the International Olympic Committee.

 Background

-Reedie was born in Stirling, in Scotland, in 1941.
+Reedie was born in Stirling, Scotland on 6 May 1941.
 He was educated at Stirling High School, a comprehensive state school, and the University of Glasgow.
-He gained his Master of Arts (MA) in 1962 and then studied for a Bachelor of Laws (LLB) degree in 1964, still at the University of Glasgow, but never completed or graduated in this course.
+He gained his Master of Arts (MA) in 1962 and then studied for a Bachelor of Laws (LLB) degree in 1964, still at the University of Glasgow.

 In his professional career, Reedie was a partner in a Scottish independent financial advisory company.

-He is married and has two children.
-He still has a home in his native Scotland.
+He was married and had two children.
+He had a home in his native Scotland.
+Reedie died on 5 April 2026, Beaulieu, England, while on an Easter holiday.
+He was 84.